yehudabab/NumpyCTC/README.md

 # CTC Summary
 Define an Alphabet of size |L|, e.g. L = {a, b, c, ..., z} and add a special token called the blank token "-", which gives the full alphabet L'={a, b, c, ..., z, -}.

 Given a model which outputs a tensor of size (T, |L'|), we treat it as a character prediction per timestep.
-If we take the maximum score in each timestep, we get a naive (typically called "argmax") prediction of what the model predicted.
+If we take the maximum score in each timestep, we get a naive (typically called "argmax") assessment of what the model predicted.
 Supported by this loss, the model is given great freedom in choosing where to place each character.
 The prediction "---h--i" is in a sense equal to the prediction "h----i-", since both predictions "collapse" into the same string: "hi".

 The exact functionality of "collapse" (called B in the original paper), is: "simply removing all blanks and repeated labels ... (e.g. B("a−ab−") = B("−aa−−abb") = aab)"